nuken/tv-logo-manager/README.md

       -v tv-logo-data:/app/data \
       rcvaughn2/tv-logo-manager
     ```

-3.  **First-Time Setup:**
-    * Open your web browser and navigate to **http://localhost:8084**.
-    * You will be automatically redirected to the setup page.
+    Then, open your web browser to **http://localhost:8084**.
+You will be automatically redirected to a setup page to enter and save your credentials.
-    * Enter your Cloudinary `Cloud Name`, `API Key`, and `API Secret` and click "Save".

-You will then be taken to the main application and can start uploading your TV logos!
+You can now start uploading your TV logos!